Jingo-Finance/docs/docs/concepts/glossary.md

 ## Liquidity

-Digital assets that are stored in a Pegasys pool contract, and are able to be traded against by traders.
+Digital assets that are stored in a Jingo pool contract, and are able to be traded against by traders.

 ## Mid Price

 The price between the available buy and sell prices.
-In Pegasys V3, this is the ratio of the two ERC20 token reserves available within the current active tick.
+In Jingo V3, this is the ratio of the two ERC20 token reserves available within the current active tick.

 ## Observation